mearlboro/Synch.Live/setup/README.md

         ./setup_sd_card.sh 0

+4. After this setup is completed, plug the SD card into the device (player or observer) and turn it on.
+Make sure your dev laptop is connected to the same router with the gateway `192.168.100.0/24`.
+You should be able to SSH from your laptop into the new device.
+The default password is usually `raspberry`.

+        ssh pi@192.168.100.100

+5. To install software packages and the Synch.Live software, make sure the router is connected to the internet, and proceed to use the Ansible setup scripts (see `ansible` directory in the root of this repository).

-### A note for Observer OS (06/2022)
+### A note for Observer OS (2022/04/04)

-We use a version of Rasbperry Pi OS Lite based on Debian Buster.
+We use a version of Rasbperry Pi OS based on Debian Buster.
 Since April 2022, Raspberry Pi has released a new version based on Debian Bullseye.
-While the changs are irrelevant to the players, considerable changes have been made to [the camera API](https://www.raspberrypi.com/news/bullseye-camera-system/) which no longer supports the PiCamera library currently used by this project.
+While the changes are irrelevant to the players, considerable changes have been made to [the camera API](https://www.raspberrypi.com/news/bullseye-camera-system/) which no longer supports the PiCamera library currently used by this project.

-Until our codebase is updated to a more generic PiCamera approach, the sstem muste be deployed with  [a Buster-based version of RPi OS Lite](https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2022-04-07/2022-04-04-raspios-buster-armhf-lite.img.xz), which is now referred to as Raspberry Pi OS (Legacy) on the RPi website.
+Until our codebase is updated to a more generic PiCamera approach, the system must be deployed with  [a Buster-based version of RPi OS Lite](https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2022-04-07/2022-04-04-raspios-buster-armhf-lite.img.xz), which is now referred to as Raspberry Pi OS (Legacy) on the RPi website.

+If you're a beginner with Rasbperry Pi, Linux and Python you may want to install the full, not the Lite version.